mui/material-ui/docs/src/pages/customization/globals/globals-pt.md

-# Globals
+# Globais

-<p class="description">The overrides key enables you to customize the appearance of all instances of a component type, while the `props` key enables you to change the default value(s) of a component's props.</p>
+<p class="description">The overrides key enables you to customize the appearance of all instances of a component type, while the props key enables you to change the default value(s) of a component's props.</p>

 ## CSS